San Blas Rebellion: Forced assimilation

 In 1919, Panamanian President Belisario Porras began a policy of forced assimilation.
 The government introduced bans which affected the wearing of some components of traditional woman's dress.
-The government introduced these laws to Westernize Kuna society and assert control.
-They stopped Kuna women from wearing their mola blouses, nose rings and leg and arm bindings, and forced them to wear Western style clothing.
+The government introduced these laws to Westernize Guna society and assert control.
+They stopped Guna women from wearing their mola blouses, nose rings and leg and arm bindings, and forced them to wear Western style clothing.

-There was a strong link between traditional dress and Kuna culture and identity, which made it a subject for control and change by the Panamanian government.
+There was a strong link between traditional dress and Guna culture and identity, which made it a subject for control and change by the Panamanian government.
 As a fairly conservative society, the men typically wore dress shirts and trousers and the women wore traditional colourful dresses called tulemolas which were handmade.
 They also wore multicoloured bracelets known as winnis, which were beaded and believed to keep unwanted evil spirits away.

-The Kuna greatly objected to the control on their cultural dress, and ethnic identity, and showed great strength in their reaction to the bans implemented by the government.
+The Guna greatly objected to the control on their cultural dress, and ethnic identity, and showed great strength in their reaction to the bans implemented by the government.
 For example, in 1925 for a three-year period following the revolution, women were required to once again adopt traditional dress as a form of rebellion against the government.
 Women on Nargana and other more progressive islands were forced to wear mola, even if they had never worn this traditional dress, and their noses had to be pierced by force.